 They may also recommend that you lose weight if they consider it medically necessary.

-If you are dealing with ascites, a low sodium diet may also be recommended.
+If you have ascites, a low sodium diet may also be recommended.

 Surgery